Last Updated: April 27th 2018

-- Removes moisture more quickly than most other 70 pint dehumidifiers we tested
+- Removes moisture more quickly and more effectively than most other 70 pint dehumidifiers we tested

 - Well above average energy efficiency due to its high moisture removal rate